Skip to main content

 Multiple glossary optionsContext determines — Use most appropriate

-General principle: Glossary terminology takes precedence; TM provides structure.
+The general rule: Glossary terminology takes precedence; TM provides structure.

 Best Practices for Integration